codemagic-ci-cd/codemagic-docs/content/getting-started/about-codemagic.md

 ## Newsletter

 To stay updated with the latest news and updates about the Codemagic product, subscribe to our Newsletter.
-You can do this by clicking on the "Sign me up for newsletter" checkbox in your User Preferences page.
+You can do this by clicking on the "Sign me up for newsletter" checkbox on your User Preferences page.